How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • the appearance of skin rash and itching.

 With allergies, the cough is usually of moderate intensity.
-It is not too painful, but in some cases it can cause attacks of asphyxia (suffocation), therefore, at the first symptoms of a possible allergic reaction, parents should show the baby to a specialist.
+It is not too painful, but in some cases it can cause attacks of asphyxia (suffocation), so at the first symptoms of a possible allergic reaction, parents should show the baby to a specialist.

 Possible causes of pathology